-The Science and Industrial Policy Group, a division of Skoltech, engaged in organizing and conducting analytical work and research in the field of science and industrial policy, is preparing proposals for instruments and mechanisms of development of Russian science.
-This group is drawing conclusions by analysing global practices and taking into account the peculiarities of the Russian Federation.
-The same group supports Skoltech by interaction with public authorities in making decisions in the field of science and technology policy in Russia: it monitors the trends and directions of development of world science, interacting with the Russian Diaspora scientists on tools and mechanisms to reform Russian science.
+The Department, a division of Skoltech, engaged in organizing and conducting analytical work and research in the field of science and technology policy, is preparing proposals for instruments and mechanisms of development of Russian science and technology.
+This Department is drawing conclusions by analyzing global practices and taking into account the peculiarities of the Russian Federation.
+The Department supports Skoltech by interaction with public authorities in making decisions in the field of science and technology policy in Russia: it monitors the trends and directions of development of world science, technology, is interacting with the Russian Diaspora scientists on tools and mechanisms to reform Russian science.

-The Group works actively with Russian government agencies, being involved in the actual processes of formation and implementation of state policy in the sphere of science and education.
-The key asset of the Group is a network of contacts in the scientific community around the world, with scientists and researchers involved in the issues of reformation of science and education systems, as well as representatives of leading industrial companies.
-Due to the unique competencies, the Skoltech Group is able to respond quickly to new challenges in the world of scientific and industrial policy arising in the light of university and industrial environments’ development.
+The Department works actively with Russian government agencies, being involved in the actual processes of formation and implementation of state policy in the sphere of science and education.
+The key asset of the Department is a network of contacts in the scientific community around the world, with scientists and researchers involved in the issues of reformation of science and education systems, as well as representatives of leading industrial companies.
+Due to the unique competencies, the Department is able to respond quickly to new challenges in the world of scientific and industrial policy arising in the light of university and industrial environments’ development.

-The key areas of analysis and research activities of the Group are:
+The key areas of analysis and research activities of the Department are: